DavidDock/Battleship/README.md

 ### Flowcharts

 I created three flowcharts.
-One show the running of the whole game and one each for the different game types:
+One  to show the running of the whole game and one each for the different game types:

 ![Flowchart for the whole game](assets/media/battleship_flowchart.jpeg)